JustlyAI/rag-with-ragas-example/README.md

 streamlit run app/streamlit.py
 ```

 If everything is set up correctly, you should see the application components running without any errors.
+Follow Docker Instructions if your system is incompatible.

-A deployed basic RAG with RAGAS Streamlit App can be accessed directly at http:// (bring your own key).
+Coming soon: A deployed basic RAG with RAGAS Streamlit App can be accessed directly at http:// (bring your own key).

 ### Docker Instructions